 The LIGO Discovery Team

-The 2016 Gruber Prize in Cosmology honors Ronald Drever, Kip Thorne, and Rainer Weiss, along with the entire Laser Interferometer Gravitational-Wave Observatory (LIGO) discovery team and the Virgo Collaboration for the first detection of gravitational waves.
+The 2016 Gruber Prize in Cosmology honors Ronald Drever, Kip Thorne, and Rainer Weiss, along with the entire Laser Interferometer Gravitational-Wave Observatory (LIGO) discovery team for the first detection of gravitational waves.
 That observation, which came in September 2015, not only validated a key prediction of Einstein’s general theory of relativity but provided a first foray into the strong-gravity regime of that theory—the part that covers phenomena with the strongest gravitational effects in the universe.

 Drever, Thorne, and Weiss belonged to a generation of physicists who realized they could be the first to detect gravitational waves, assuming that such waves even exist.
 Einstein himself had thought detecting gravitational waves would be impossible, but by the 1960s, thanks to a series of technological and theoretical advances, such an experiment seemed possible, however remotely.